on the outskirts of a village in the south of the French department of Charente

-Just 25 minutes from Angoulême TGV train station and 125 km from Bordeaux and Limoges airports, near to the boundary of the Périgord region, the market town with 80 inhabitants takes pride of place on a hilltop, set out around a listed church, in countryside composed of farmland and woods.
+Just 20 minutes from Angoulême TGV train station and 125 km from Bordeaux and Limoges airports, very near to Cognac and the Périgord region, the market town with 80 inhabitants takes pride of place on a hilltop, set out around a listed church, in countryside composed of farmland and woods.
 It has a bakery, a plant nursery and a bar; other amenities are a few minutes’ walk away at the foot of the elegant fortified town of Villebois-Lavalette.

 In the 13th century, the village was a renowned stopover on one of the Ways of Saint James and a crossroads between the old Roman way coming from the Peninsula and the road linking Paris to Bordeaux.
 As a result of this strategic location, it become the seat of a Knights’ Templar commandery, the buildings of which took up almost the entire crest of the hill.